ryan-mcclue/musings/ble-embedded.md

 ```

 DISPLAY:
+useful to display FPS (might only need to display this say, every 250ms as oppose to every frame),
-useful to display FPS, power consumption (perhaps unscaled power, i.e. power if not performing alterations; perhaps only bright LED is power throttling)
+power consumption (perhaps unscaled power, i.e. power if not performing alterations; perhaps only bright LED is power throttling)
 technology, size, connection
 as various permutations of these, have various controller permutations
 e.g. SH1107_I2C, SSD1306_SPI, etc. (we probably want a library to draw lines, shapes, fonts, etc.)